bmwcarit/ramses/doc/sphinx/logic.rst

 * TimerNodes will be executed always, regardless if their inputs were set

-Additionally, bindings' properties are applied selectively - e.g. setting the ``scaling`` property of a :class:`ramses::RamsesNodeBinding` will result in a call to ``ramses::Node::setScaling()``, but will not cause setting any other ``ramses::Node`` properties.
+Additionally, bindings' properties are applied selectively - e.g. setting the ``scaling`` property of a :class:`ramses::NodeBinding` will result in a call to ``ramses::Node::setScaling()``, but will not cause setting any other ``ramses::Node`` properties.
 This can be useful if you want to have your own logic e.g. to control the visibility of all ``Ramses`` nodes, and only use a ``Logic Engine`` to control transformation properties.
 In that case